Curiously Wonderful Local Facts

 Prehistoric Giants: The SeaTac Sloth

-Let's kick things off with a trip back in time—way, way back, 12,700 years ago, to a time when giants roamed the earth, including a giant sloth that was found right here in Seattle Southside.
-We may think of sloths as rather cute, cuddly, and huggable creatures that climb trees, but the ground-dwelling Megalonyx that used to roam our region was about 10 feet long and weighed roughly 2,200 pounds.
+Let's kick things off with a trip back in time—way, way back, 12,600 years ago, to a time when giants roamed the earth, including a giant sloth that was found right here in Seattle Southside.
+We may think of sloths as cute, cuddly creatures that climb trees, but the ground-dwelling Megalonyx that used to roam our region was about 10 feet long and weighed roughly 2,200 pounds.

 How do we know this giant used to roam our neck of the woods?
-During the construction of an expansion at Seattle-Tacoma International Airport in 1961, workers uncovered an incredibly well-preserved fossilized skeleton of a megalonyx as they were working to put in a new runway.
-Today, the Fascinating Tours experience from the Highline Historical Museum will take you past the section of the airport where the sloth was found, and back at the museum you can see a replica of the fossil to get a real sense of just how huge this creature was!
+During the construction of an expansion at Seattle-Tacoma International Airport in 1961, workers uncovered an incredibly well-preserved fossilized skeleton of a Megalonyx as they were digging a new runway.
+Today, you can see a replica of the creature at the Highline Historical Museum to get a sense of just how massive it was.

 One of the First European Settlements in the PNW was at Foster Links Golf Course

 Joseph and Stephen Foster established one of the first European settlements along the Duwamish River in 1852; a site that would later become Foster Links Golf Course.
-After settling in the area, Joseph Foster later served as an early Washington Territorial legislator and the first superintendent of schools (hence Foster High School).
-You can still find a plaque commemorating the site of Foster’s original homestead at Tukwila’s oldest maple tree at Foster Golf Links.
+After traveling to Washington from Wisconsin with an ox team, Joseph Foster settled in the area.
+He later served as an early Washington Territorial legislator and the first superintendent of schools (hence Foster High School).
+You can still find a plaque commemorating the site of Foster’s original homestead on Tukwila’s oldest maple tree at Foster Golf Links.

 The Truth is Out There: The Origins of the Men In Black